For more information about where these units fit into our courses, please see the course structure page here

 Examines various understandings of literacy and explores notions of how to develop appropriate literacy programs and instructional materials for the developing reader in minority language contexts.

-Explores the analysis and description of sound systems of languages and the linguistic implications for alphabet design.
+Explores the analysis and description of sound systems of languages.
 Introduces the factors which affect orthography design and models how to involve communities in the design process.
 (Prerequisite: Phonetics.
 Corequisites: Intro to Literacy, Intro to Sociolinguistics or equivalent)

 Identifies and assesses social and linguistic factors which influence the planning, implementation and evaluation of a language development program.